- Coronavirus (COVID-19)

 Garage access around Grenfell Tower

 Garage access from Grenfell Road, Testerton Road and Hurstway Road will be restricted for vehicles until further notice.
-Garages outside of the site cordon on Testerton Road and Hurstway Road can still be accessed by foot.
+Garages outside the site cordon on Testerton Road and Hurstway Road can still be accessed by foot.
 If this restriction affects you, the site team can provide more information.

 Information and support